How To Add Charts And Graphs To WordPress

 To add a chart or graph to the library, click on Add New …

-The next step is to upload a CSV file with all the data you would like your chart or graph to be populated with …
+The next step is to upload a CSV file that contains all the data you would like to populate your chart or graph with …

-- The second row contains the series type (e.g. number, date, etc.)
+- The second row contains the series type (e.g. string, date, etc.)

-If you are unsure about how to format your CSV file, just download the sample file supplied with the plugin.
+If you are not sure how to format your data CSV, simply study the sample supplied with the plugin.

 Upload CSV File From Computer

-The plugin imports the data and displays it using the graph/chart type chosen …
+The plugin will import your data and display it using the graph/chart type you have previously selected …

 Upload CSV File From The Web

-Depending on the chart or graph type you’ve picked, the plugin will display a range of customization settings and options …
+Depending on the chart or graph type you’ve selected, the plugin will display a number of customization options and settings …

-The WordPress Visualizer plugin gives you full control of your chart or graph, and updates your display in real time …
+The plugin gives you complete control over your information, and updates your display in real time …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.